Mir (payment system): Acceptance in other countries

-Before the Russian-Ukrainian War, Bulgaria and Thailand were expected to adapt MIR, according to Central Bank of Russia.
+Before the Russian-Ukrainian War, Bulgaria and Thailand were expected to adopt MIR, according to Central Bank of Russia.
 Mir was also being tested in the United Kingdom and in South Korea.
 In March 2022, Iran was considering recognizing Mir to allow it to continue trading with Russia as due to sanctions over its invasion of Ukraine, Russian banks were banned from the SWIFT system used globally.

 According to the TASS news agency, in the summer of 2022, four African countries and one Middle Eastern country considered launching Mir cards: Ethiopia, Nigeria, Tanzania, South Africa and Syria.